 Yields about 6 cups.

 To make more, make additional sous vide bags.
-You can’t fit much more in a single bag.
+You cannot fit much more in a single bag.

-You shouldn’t cook citrus in sauces because it changes flavor.
+You should not cook citrus in sauces because it changes flavor.
 This is why the line juice is added at the end.

 This recipe does not use the water like the Crock-Pot version.
 Sous Vide recipes need less liquid than crock pot recipes because there is no evaporation.